-And better yet – what if it made dinner the night after THAT too?
+And better yet – what if it made dinner the night after THAT, too?

-According to this article, homemade chickens cost an average of $1/lb less than a pre-cooked rotisserie chicken.
+2. It’s a better bang for your buck.
+According to this article, homemade rotisserie chickens cost an average of $1/pound LESS than a pre-cooked rotisserie chicken.
 At some stores, the difference was nearly $3 per pound!

+3. You control the ingredients.
 You might not have noticed that rotisserie chickens have an ingredient label.
 You’d think they wouldn’t need one, but think again!

-Whole chicken, water, seasoning [salt, sodium phosphate, modified food starch (potato, tapioca) and potato dextrin, carrageenan, sugar, dextrose, spice extractives].
+- Here’s the list of ingredients from a Costco rotisserie chicken: Whole chicken, water, seasoning [salt, sodium phosphate, modified food starch (potato, tapioca) and potato dextrin, carrageenan, sugar, dextrose, spice extractives].

-Of these ingredients, 3 are listed on my top 5 ingredients to avoid in food.
+- Of these ingredients, 3 are listed on my top 5 ingredients to avoid in food.
 Quite a bit more than just chicken, right?

 1. Cook a whole chicken in a slow cooker.

-I have this 6 quart slow cooker and can get two birds in at the same time.
+I have this 6-quart slow cooker and can get two birds in at the same time.
 Doesn’t the idea of having dinner done for over a week sound good to you?
 Yeah, me too.

 2. Roast a whole chicken in the oven.